Before going deep down in its history and alphabet; the standard blow-your-mind for the Turkish Language example is:

 During the time of the Anatolian Seljuks and Karamanogullari, efforts were made resulting in the acceptance of it as the official language and in the publication of a dictionary, Divini Turki, by Sultan Veled (1277).

-Ahmet Fakih, Seyyat Hamza and Yunus Emre adopted the same attitude in their use of ancient Anatolian version, which was in use till 1299.
+Ahmet Fakih, Seyyat Hamza, and Yunus Emre adopted the same attitude in their use of ancient Anatolian version, which was in use till 1299.
 Moreover, after the emergence of the Ottoman Empire, Sultan Orhan promulgated the first official document of the State, the “Mulkname” as well.

 In the 14th century, Asikpasa, Gulsehri, Ahmedi and Kaygusuz Abdal, in the 15th century Suleyman Celebi and Hacı Bayram and in the 16th century Pir Sultan Abdal and Koroglu were the leading poets of their time, pioneering the literary use of it.
 In 1530, Kadri Efendi of Bergama published the first study of the grammar, Muyessiretul-Ulum.

-The outstanding characteristic in the evolution of the written language during these periods was that terminology of foreign origin was accompanied with the indigenous.
+The outstanding characteristic in the evolution of the written language during these periods was that terminology of foreign origin was accompanied by the indigenous.
 Furthermore, during the 14th and 15th centuries translations were made particularly in the fields of medicine, botany, astronomy, mathematics and Islamic studies, which promoted the introduction of a great number of scientific terms of foreign origin into the written version, either in their authentic form or with its own transcriptions.

 Scientific treatises made use of both written and vernacular, but the scientific terms were generally of foreign origin, particularly Arabic.

-The Evolution since the 16th Century
+The Evolution After the 16th Century

 The harmony with the foreign words in poetry and science did not last forever.
 Particularly after the 16th-century foreign terms dominated written texts, in fact, some words disappeared altogether from the written language.
 In the field of literature, a great passion for creating artwork of high quality persuaded the ruling elite to attribute a higher value to literary works containing a high proportion of Arabic and Persian vocabulary, which resulted in the domination of foreign elements over the language.
 This development was at its extreme in the literary works originating in the palace.
 This trend of royal literature eventually had its impact on folk literature, and numerous foreign words and phrases were used by folk poets.